vnaeimabadi/diary/README.md

   * npx react-native run-ios

+## after adding fonts to assets you have to do the following command:
+  * npx react-native link
 -----------------------------

 ## unable to load script. make sure you're either running a metro server (run 'react-native start')